SaaS KPI Measurement

 Tracking KPIs is critical for SaaS businesses because it allows you to understand how well your business is performing.
 Monitoring these metrics can help you identify trends, make informed decisions, and respond quickly to problems like high churn or slow growth.
 Regular KPI tracking ensures you stay on top of your business’s health and can improve profitability.

-• MRR (Monthly Recurring Revenue): This represents the predictable monthly income your business earns from subscription customers.
+- MRR (Monthly Recurring Revenue): The predictable monthly income your business earns from subscription customers.
 It’s the foundation for all recurring revenue calculations and is crucial for understanding how much revenue your business can rely on each month.

 This tool consolidates all your key metrics to provide a snapshot of your SaaS business’s health.
 It calculates: